 Once again Ray Long, MD will enlighten us about the new and exciting procedures and research in osteopathic surgeries that helps us as yoga teachers to serve our clients and students, while sharing fundamentals as he always does when he comes to visit us in Kansas City.
 The schedule will be refined as we get closer, but it is highly recommended that you attend the entire workshop as the sessions tend to build on each other.
 Anyone can apply for continuing education credit and receive a completion certificate to file with Yoga Alliance or any other registration body.
-You will have one month (30 days) after the completion of the workshop to download your certificate that will be either emailed or link sent to you via Dropbox.
-The certificates are deleted after that time, and you will incur a $20 charge for a new certificate (see registration page for replacement certificate).

 If you are enrolled in the IIYS Advanced Study program or the professional KC Yoga Therapy Training Program, this course is mandatory and will be accompanied by an examination that will be emailed to you.